hcilab/wams/DESIGN.md

     As well as providing tracking abilities (i.e. simple updates of input state at every change) and gesture customization options, including the ability to plug in entire custom gestures.
-I made use of this ability to package together the Pan, Pinch, and Rotate gestures into a single Transform gesture, so that all three updates can be transmitted over the network simultaneously, reducing the volume of traffic and eliminating jitter in the render which was caused by the updates to these three gestures being split across render frames.
+This ability was used to package together the Pan, Pinch, and Rotate gestures into a single Transform gesture, so that all three updates can be transmitted over the network simultaneously, reducing the volume of traffic and eliminating jitter in the render which was caused by the updates to these three gestures being split across render frames.

     This package was written and published as part of this project.
 Note that it is a fork of [ZingTouch](https://github.com/zingchart/zingtouch).
 ZingTouch